RafifAlzayat/thecoolteam-/README.md

 ### Logistic Regression Models

   We wil not be using logistic regression models because we are not working with any numerical data.
+  From Ava: A logistic regression model is a classification model, so I think we would be able to use it.
+We just need to change our data into numbers   via dummy variables, just like with the rest of the models.